lucaswei/vimrc/README.md

 -----------

 * [AutoClose--Alves](https://github.com/vim-scripts/AutoClose--Alves):A auto parenses completion plugin.
-* [SingleCompile](SingleCompile):This will detect your programing language and set its corresponding compiler or interpreter.
+* [SingleCompile](SingleCompile):This plugin will detect your programing language and set its corresponding compiler or interpreter.
 * [colorSelector](https://github.com/c9s/colorselector.vim):A vim colorscheme picker and test tool, type `:SelectColorS` to show a colors list.
 Use it to select a fitness colorscheme.
 * [neocomplcache](https://github.com/Shougo/neocomplcache):A auto completion reference list, when you are in insert mode and type code, this will select fetched words under your cursor.
 * [nerdtree](https://github.com/scrooloose/nerdtree):File management plugin for vim.
 It can help browse file during using vim, and help you to `:tabe` `:sp` `:vsp` the file.